by Frank Turrisi

-As Americans, our core beliefs are rooted in a tremendous diversity that requires tolerance of the liberty of individual expression.
-Yet, we see in our country time and time again how matters of sexuality, religion, race, and a vast many other beliefs within our culture cloud this tolerance and manifest themselves in the ever-contentious world of politics as we struggle to coexist.
-Though as Americans we are most fortunate to have freedom of expression as an ideological birthright, we too must contend with our sociopolitical identity during globalization amongst many conflicting ideologies in the world (and even with our neighbors) that view our expression of different freedoms as a threat to their own.
-As citizens of America and of the world, we must recognize that the freedom we choose to express can expose us to danger, and to the enemies of freedom that exist among us.
-Our individual freedoms often come at a risk, and at times may even force us to protect ourself.
-This is happening now within the cultural clashes caused by the geographic isolation within our own vast borders, where the different thought we experience from urban centers to rural areas can be polarizing (for both sides), and demonstrate how easy it is reject the values of others and insulate ourselves within our own belief systems.
-There we can comfortably cohabitate amongst like-minded individuals, failing to embrace the value of our neighbors' diversity (a true gift of American culture) and fostering greater political divide all the while in our self-segregation!
-If we are to overcome this divide, it is necessary to believe that it is the open expression of our individual freedoms that must work to tear down the walls of our own isolated beliefs, and to introduce the spirit of independence to integrate us.
+As Americans, our core beliefs are rooted in a tremendous diversity that requires tolerance for the liberty of individual expression.
+Yet, in our country, we see time and time again, how matters of sexuality, religion, race, and a vast many other beliefs held in our melting pot culture can interfere with our tolerance as they manifest in the ever-contentious world of politics.
+As Americans struggling to coexist, we must remember we are most fortunate to have freedom of expression as an ideological birthright, but too must pay the price to contend with a sociopolitical identity that during globalization amongst many conflicting world and institutional ideologies, even our neighbors sometimes view our expression of different freedoms as a threat to their own.
+As citizens of America and of the world, we many feel that the freedom we choose to express can expose us to danger, with know enemies to our freedom existing among us.
+Expressing our individual freedoms often comes at a risk, and at times may force us to protect ourself.
+This is happening now in the cultural clashes caused by the geographic isolation within our own vast borders, where the different thought we experience from urban centers to rural areas is polarizing and contentious, yet demonstrates how easy it is reject the values of others and insulate ourselves within our own belief systems.
+It is there we can comfortably cohabitate amongst like-minded individuals, building our walls of self-segregation, that not only fail to embrace the value of our neighbors' diversity (the true gift of American culture) but makes enemies of them, and simultaneously foster greater political divide!
+If we are to overcome this divide, it is necessary to embrace that it is the open expression of our individual freedoms which must work to tear down the walls of our own isolated beliefs, and introduce the spirit of independence to integrate us.
 To live our lives with this spirit of open independence is to be the most American we can be, and the fabric of our ideology is woven with hope that widespread exposure of our individual freedoms will eventually teach the rest of the free world how to respect, if not accept, and ultimately appreciate our differences as a society.
 It is a choice to "let freedom ring!"
-It is this spirit of freedom that has enabled America to make leaps toward equal rights in every basic humanitarian respect across the political spectrum in the last 50 years, but especially in the areas of sex, race, religion, and sexuality that seem to be under an ideological attack from our enemies.
-Indeed there will always be struggles for equality within our borders, but the progress we have achieved is undeniable, and our youth have been rewarded with more open minds than their ancestors, and hence a greater tolerance of one another's freedom, if not a celebration for it.
-This openness of thought is the motor of freedom's expanse, and beckons greater connection for all people.
-It is capable of breeching any wall.
-The gateway to freedom for all lies within our individual beliefs in equality, and this belief must be embraced within our borders if America is still to lead the charge for freedom and extend peace worldwide.
+It is this choice and this spirit of freedom that has enabled America to make leaps toward equal rights in every basic humanitarian respect across the political spectrum in the last 50 years - but especially in the areas of gender, race, religion, and sexuality that are under ideological attack from enemies of freedom.
+Indeed there will continue to be struggles for equality within our borders, but the progress we have achieved as a society is undeniable.
+Our youth have been rewarded with more open minds than their ancestors, and hence a greater tolerance of one another's freedom, if not a celebration for it.
+It is this openness of our thoughts that is the motor of freedom's expanse, and it beckons greater connection for all people.
+It is this ideological freedom that is capable of breeching any wall, and the gateway to this freedom lies within our individual beliefs in equality, beliefs that must be embraced within our borders if America is still to lead the charge for freedom and extend hope worldwide.

-Freedom is an ideal that has proven expansive throughout American history, and views of what freedom means to society have swayed with modern times as greater numbers of people continue to rise up and break out of the old roles and stereotypes that have led to past oppression, and as we continue to open our borders to more individuals that require asylum from the destructive rule of enemies to freedom.
-Thus, it can be said the freedoms we have gained historically have ultimately come from the courage to fight against the rigidity of outdated ideology, even within our own country, and for worldwide movements that seek respect for the people who have long experienced injustice not only within our borders, but to those that have sought our borders for refuge and the promise of a greater life.
-There is no doubt this progression has left many Americans feeling slighted, as the once favored groups they identify with (mostly, but not limited to working class whites) have lost their preferential treatment and gratitude (what they feel) for generations of service to the country.
+Freedom is an ideal that has proven expansive throughout American history, and views of what freedom means to society have swayed with modern times as greater numbers of people continue to rise up and break out of the old roles and stereotypes that have led to past oppression, and as we continue to open our borders to offer asylum from the destructive rule of enemies to freedom.
+Thus it can be said, the freedoms we have gained historically ultimately come from the courage to fight against the rigidity of outdated ideology, from within our own country movements worldwide that seek respect for people who have long experienced injustice.
+This is not only within our borders, but for the many that have sought our borders for refuge and the promise of a greater life.
+There is no doubt this very progression has left many Americans feeling slighted, as once favored groups they identify with (mostly, but not limited to working class whites) have lost their preferential treatment and the gratitude (they feel) for generations of service to the country.
 These disenfranchised citizens have lost connection to the very fight they once believed was for freedom of all Americans.
-This dynamic has ironically fostered a great resentment toward immigration, though all Americans are technically immigrants, and these people can no longer recognize the country their ancestors fought for through their own lenses of race, religion, and often the virtues of Christianity.
-The Pro-Trump set, many of whom have isolated themselves from the workings of progressive America for generations, are no longer willing to stay silent, and look to the president to protect their own "patriotic" interests and antiquated positions and refuse to support the movements of a greater equality they believe rejects them.
-People have started taking up arms to a greater degree for this very cause.
-Many even believe it is Domestic terrorism to blame for the Las Vegas shootings, though it is puzzling for the public to wrap their heads around the motivation of white-on-white crime organized to such a great degree.
+This dynamic has ironically fostered a great resentment toward immigration, though all Americans are technically immigrants, and these people can no longer recognize the country their ancestors fought for through their own lenses of race, religion, and often virtues of Christianity.
+The Pro-Trump set, many of whom have isolated themselves from the workings of progressive America for generations, are no longer willing to stay silent, and look to the president to protect their own "patriotic" interests and antiquated positions, refusing to support the movements of a greater equality they believe ostracizes them.
+People have started taking up arms to a greater degree for this very cause, spurring many to believe it is Domestic terrorism to blame for the Las Vegas shootings, though it is still puzzling for the public to understand the motivation of white-on-white crime organized to such a great degree.

-Those that fight for the peaceful freedoms of all have been honored throughout our history, and in less fortunate places and times, many of those same people have too died for that belief before even getting to reap the benefits for themselves.
-In our past, many heroes have died before we glorify them, and those that have remained on the sidelines in their fight often take the benefits paid for with these lost lives for granted.
-As a society, in the ideological battle we face, we have the unique opportunity to win by living in the glory of a place that at least allows the expression of freedoms most societies can only dream of, if not die for believing in.
-However, it is our ideology that sets the precedent for the world, and if we cannot accept one another, we stand to lose the battle we lead worldwide on our own grounds.
+Those that have fought for the peaceful freedoms of all have been honored throughout our history.
+In less fortunate places and times, many of those same people too have died for those beliefs, before even getting to reap the benefits for themselves.
+In our past, many heroes have died before we glorify them, and all of us that have remained on the sidelines in their fight often take the benefits we reap, paid for with these lost lives, for granted.
+As a society, in the ideological battle we face, we have the unique opportunity to win by living in the glory of a place that has won the battle to expression of freedoms most societies can only dream of, and are still dying fighting for.
+It is our ideology that sets this precedent for the world, and if we cannot accept one another, we stand to lose the battle we lead worldwide, and the glory of heroes past, on our own grounds.
 Our different freedoms must be shared and celebrated, or we as individuals will face the same fate as Findlater Castle - utter isolation, too concentrated on our defense of a small belief system to engage in the larger winning battle.
-Over time, no position can remain powerful without the potential to adapt to the future.
-Our very own rigid beliefs will crumble at their foundations, until they must be abandoned, all for our reluctance to trust a greater good and move forward.
-There will always be enemies to your freedom, there will always be walls and a need for protection, but freedom itself is never the enemy.
-If you believe this, you can embrace the peaceful freedoms of all, and all will embrace you peacefully as friends.
-This is how American has consistently generated greater opportunities than the rest of the world, and can surely give rise to more with communities that support the well-being of all.
+Over time, no position can remain powerful without the ability to adapt to the future.
+Our very own rigid beliefs will crumble at their foundations, until they must be abandoned, all for reluctance to trust a greater good and move forward.
+There will always be enemies to your freedoms, and there will always be walls and a need for protection, but freedom itself is never the enemy.
+If you believe this, you can embrace the peaceful freedoms of all, and all will embrace you peacefully as friends and neighbors.
+This is how American has consistently generated greater opportunities than the rest of the world, and will surely give rise to more, with communities that support the well-being of each other.

 As we look to secure our border, let us learn from Findlater that the evil in our blood cannot be kept out with our construction of walls.
 The enemy is already among us, and it takes refuge in our inability to coexist.
-It rears its ugly head when we cannot respect the peaceful freedoms of our neighbors.
-We can stop this enemy by not succumbing to the fear inside that tries to convince us it is not safe to be ourselves.
+It rears its ugly head when we cannot respect peaceful freedoms of our neighbors.
+We can stop this enemy by not succumbing to fear inside that tries to convince us it is not safe to be ourselves.
 This is the same fear that terrorists use to try and stop the progression of independence, and a fear that pits us against one another, instead of allowing us to engage in the battle of freedom and equality for all.
-We cannot be fooled into isolation from each other because we have differences and are fighting to protect what we have.
-We must join forces with one another to fight from the place of abundance.
-It is the very rejection of our differences, rather than the acceptance of them, that will surely undo our ideology as a free society, and make us vulnerable to the enemy's evil.
-The first evil we must overcome is our inability to coexist within our own society, and to have the respectful conversations with our neighbors.
+We cannot be fooled into isolation from each other because we have differences, or because we are fighting to protect what we have.
+We must join forces with one another and fight from a place of abundance.
+For the problems this might cause, will surely be solved with more heads working together.
+It is the very rejection of our differences, rather than the acceptance of them, that will surely undo our ideology as a free society, and that make us vulnerable to the enemy's evil within.
+Yet, the first evil we must overcome is our inability to coexist within our own society, and to have the respectful conversations we need to have with our neighbors.
 Do not be fooled by your own ideas of solidarity within the comfortable walls of your short-sighted, immediate reach, and like-minded circles.
 True solidarity is boundless, and an ideal that exists “beyond the horizon” of the most vantage viewpoint.
-We must remember this when drawing borders, building fortresses, and most importantly in the isolation we cause by drawing the lines of our own tolerance and personal beliefs.
+We must remember this when drawing borders, building fortresses, and more importantly in the isolation caused by drawing the lines of our own tolerance and personal beliefs.
 As Americans, we are looked to as the example for fighting for the freedoms of a boundless world, and merging with cultures where some have yet to experience true freedom.
 Any "walls" we build will surely trap us ideologically (though doubtful physically for long), while sending the wrong message to the rest of the world.
-There will always be the West Bank barriers in the world, but the true obstructions to peace reside inside of us as individuals, and it is the beliefs we carry as people that give these constructs any significance.
+There will always be the West Bank barriers in the world, but the true obstructions to peace reside inside of us as individuals, and it is the beliefs we carry in our hearts that give these constructs any significance.